-Outlaw Motor Cycle Gangs (OMCGs) are one of the most high profile manifestations of organised crime.
-They have an active presence in all Australian states and territories.
-It is the criminal activities of OMCGs that distinguish them from recreational motor cycle riding clubs, which are made up of people who get together solely to ride their motor cycles and socialise.
+Outlaw Motor Cycle Gangs (OMCGs) are one of the most high-profile manifestations of organised crime, with an active presence in all Australian states and territories.
+They see themselves as the 'one percenters' who operate outside the law.
+Their criminal activities distinguish OMCGs from recreational motor cycle riding clubs, which are made up of people who get together solely to ride their motor cycles and socialise.

-While Australian OMCG activities are mostly domestic, there is an increasing prevalence of international connections.
-This is demonstrated through Australian OMCGs expanding offshore or cooperating with overseas chapters and sophisticated and high-threat organised crime groups operating in Australia and internationally.
+Australian OMCG activities are mostly domestic, but they increasingly have international connections.
+This includes Australian OMCGs expanding offshore or cooperating with overseas chapters and sophisticated and high threat organised crime groups operating in Australia and internationally.

-The most recent assessment of OMCGs identified that there are 40 ‘one percent’ OMCGs operating in Australia, with about 4,425 patched members, 741 prospects and over 4,235 associates.
+The most recent assessment of OMCGs identified that there are are 40 active OMCGs in Australia, consisting of approximately 460 chapters and 4600 patched members.